There’s probably no one better to escape with to the Utah mountains during an apocalypse than Laurie Humbert.

 Champion in the Classroom and Olympian Coach

-Ms. Humbert bring Olympian Experiences
+Ms. Humbert brings Olympian Experiences

 Anna Moreno, Staff writer